jacob-york/CCSC-NE-2024/src/main/java/com/klimoshenko/ccscne2023/README.md

 - My output doesn't match
 - Developing my own algorithm was straightforward, but I spent a lot of time trying to match their exact output and I still don't see how they calculated it
+  (edit from Jacob: This problem's prompt turned out to be wrong and the competition just kinda said "my b."
+No extra points, no compensation, nothing.)

 ### Problem 5